mikedh/trimesh/README.md

 * Fix triangle winding to be consistent (slow)
 * Fix normals to be oriented 'outwards' using ray tests
 * Calculate whether or not a point lies inside a watertight mesh using ray tests
-* Find convex hulls of meshes (.21 s)
+* Find convex hulls of meshes
 * Compute a rotation/translation/tessellation invariant identifier for meshes (from an FFT of the radius distribution)
 * Merge duplicate meshes from identifier
 * Determine if a mesh is watertight (manifold)
 * Repair single triangle and single quad holes
 * Uniformly sample the surface of a mesh
-* Ray-mesh intersections querying simple yes/no, triangle hit index, or intersection cartesian location
+* Ray-mesh intersection
 * Boolean operations on meshes (intersection, union, difference) if OpenSCAD or blender is installed
 * Voxelize watertight meshes
 * Unit conversions
 * Subdivide faces of a mesh
 * Rapid computation of minimum- volume oriented bounding box transform for a mesh
-* Symbolic integration of function(x,y,z) over a triangulated surface and very quick (sympy-numpy lambda) evaluation of symbolic result over a mesh
+* Symbolic integration of function(x,y,z) over a triangle
+* Very quick (sympy-numpy lambda) evaluation of symbolic integral result over a mesh
-* Create meshes with primitive objects (Extrude, Box, Sphere) which are subclasses of Trimesh and thus have all the features of Trimesh objects
+* Create meshes with primitive objects (Extrude, Box, Sphere) which are subclasses of Trimesh
-* Simple scene graph and transform tree, the preview window is just a pyglet endpoint for a scene.
-Scenes can also be exported as a dictionary.
+* Simple scene graph and transform tree which can be rendered (pyglet) or exported.
 * Numerous utility functions, such as transforming points, unitizing vectors, tracking arrays for changes, grouping rows, etc.

 ### Quick Start ###